aguliyev/python_template/README.md

     make start

+    make startprod

+    make test

     make stop

-    make shell

     make seelogs

-    make test

-    make startprod

     make jupyter

+    make shell

 # prepack and build

+- It is optional; Is it just a way of "storing cache in the repo" instead of relying on local cache.
-- Prepack is creating a docker image, ready to be pushed into a repo.
-That will make build faster.
+- `make prepack` is creating a docker image for "prepack" stage of [Dockerfile](Dockerfile), and pushes it into the repo.
-- It is optional.
+- You build from this "prepack" image by having `FROM_PREPACK=_from_prepack` in .env file (see [.env.prod.sample](.env.prod.sample) ) or system environment (it is empty by default).
+    - In this case, [Dockerfile_from_prepack](Dockerfile_from_prepack) is used instead of the main [Dockerfile](Dockerfile).

 # Environment configs and secrets